exponentis/openai-assistants-api-integration/README.md

 ![Arch](diagrams/arch.svg)

 The Assistant Proxy makes regular calls to the Assistants API to check on the Run status (polling), and processes the return status accordingly, with the help of the Mediator.
-The User Proxy initiates a conversation exchange through a prompt, and assists with function calls as needed.
+The User Proxy initiates a conversation exchange through a prompt, and assists with function call execution as needed.

 As mentioned earlier, the Mediator is implemented (formally or informally) as a state machine, with transitions as shown below: